albertomorini/walletter/README.md

 A simple personal finance tool.

-Made in my free time with NodeJS, ReactJS/Ionic, MongoDB.
+Made in my free time with NodeJS, ReactJS/Ionic and MongoDB.
 > I'll use React's hooks and context ;)

 ## The idea
 You can do two things with money: earn it or spend it.

-Every transaction has the same metadata:
+Every **transaction** has the same metadata:

 - Amount of money (spent or earned)
-    - Date
+- Date of transasction
-    - Motivation (like salary, gourcery etc)
+- Reference/Motivation (eg. salary, gorcery, gift etc)
 - Verse (if is an income or an outcome)

 So the database goes along.

 ## Database